roberto-arista/UFO2GCode/README.md

 # UFO2GCode

-From UFO Glyphs to GCode
+A set of tools for converting UFO data into GCode for my plotter pen.

-more info soon...
+Still WIP.